HwWobbe/DefinitiveData-DeltaAlerts/README.md

       * deeper indentation finally made it work.
         * this now allows Cascades

-Consider: 〖 various unicode parends 〗
+* Consider: 〖 various unicode parends 〗
+  * their significance will need to be documented since there are no conventions for Authors to follow

 * parends may be triggering the "COPY" offer
   * perhaps not - as shown by this second use